lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

 *As an aside, don't hesitate to collaborate across ideas!
 If two groups have similar suggestions, consider combining them!
 The more teamwork before the final decision, the better.*

-4) At the submission date specified on the original prompt, moderators will ask [WHERE?
-DISCORD OR REDDIT?] for summaries of all currently proposed ideas.
+4) At the submission date specified on the original prompt, moderators will ask for 1-2 paragraph summaries of all currently proposed ideas.
 If everyone has come to an agreement on one proposal, that idea will be incorporated into canon by a team of integrators.
 Otherwise...

 5) A poll will be held on Reddit between all remaining submissions.
 You are only allowed to vote once, so choose carefully!
 After [TWO?] days, the poll will close, and the winning submission will be integrated into canon.

-**Note that you are [not?] allowed to (do it by yourself)**
+**Note that for centralized projects, individual submissions are allowed, but discouraged.
+If you would like to make an individual submission, contact a moderator with a summary of your idea when the Prompt is posted.
+They will contact you for your final summary by the submission date.**

 ## Decentralized Projects